“The Sun” by Cathy McClelland

 For centuries people have gathered together in various parts of the world to celebrate the Summer Solstice through music, art, dancing, and festivals.
 For our ancestors the Summer Solstice was a joyous occasion.
 Summer meant an abundance of crops as a result of the increased warmth and light from the sun.
 For that gift many gave thanks by way of celebration.

-Our dependance on the sun and the earth’s resources is just as important to us today as it was for our ancient ancestors.
+Our dependence on the sun and the earth’s resources is just as important to us today as it was for our ancient ancestors.
 In honoring an amazing phenomenon such as the summer solstice we teach our family to recognize the intricate details of nature and how to show appreciation for the many gifts our earth provides.
 With a focus on nature and giving here are some fun ideas to celebrate the first day of summer.

 – Check the local newspaper or City website for celebrations in your area.
 Some businesses such as museums offer discounts to ring in the new season.